Main concerns of simple yoga (5)

 Support your posterior (hips and the ends of your thighs at your hips) seated firmly and support the ends of your shins as near as possible to your knees firmly in a position that’s as near to a completely developed cross-legged position as you can experience comfortably in your present physical condition

-1 Chapter 1 describes how to support your posterior seated firmly and how to support the ends of your shins as near as possible to your knees firmly.
-Chapter 2 describes a beginner’s cross-legged position in detail and Chapter 4 describes a developing cross-legged position in detail.
+1 Chapter 1 describes how you can be seated supporting your posterior firmly and supporting the ends of your shins as near as possible to your knees firmly.
+Chapter 2 describes a beginner’s cross-legged position in detail.
+Chapter 4 describes a developing cross-legged position in detail.
 Chapter 6 describes how you can be seated in a beneficial position on a chair with your feet supported on the floor like when you’re standing.
 Chapter 7 describes how you can support your posterior and the ends of your shins at your knees in a beneficial kneeling position.

-Chapter 1 is the only chapter in this text that describes how to experience each main concern of simple yoga combined with the all of other main concerns of simple yoga.
+Chapter 1 is the only chapter that describes how you can experience each main concern of simple yoga combined with the all of other main concerns of simple yoga.

 This section describes some details about supporting your posterior and the ends of your shins as near as possible to your knees and is concerned primarily with the support of the lower levels of your body.